 Fast forward 20+ years.
 My love of the Titanic has never faltered.
 Despite teaching second and third grade in the past, many of my students came to love the ship as well once they realized I love to learn about it.
 I wanted to share my love of the Titanic with future generations and decide to create a unit.
 While creating the unit I learned even MORE!
 I mean, how cool is it that Thomas Andrews (the ship’s designer) and I share a birthday ha?

 Since the anniversary of the sinking is in April, there are so many ideas on ways to expand the unit even more.
 Cover Earth Day, science, and the Titanic by having students create ships out of recyclable items.
 The same year my love of the Titanic started, we also had a Rain Gutter Regatta.
 We all created ships out of household items, named them, painted them, and finally raced them!
 Two rain gutters were laid side by side with fans (I believe) aiding the sailing.
 This was a very fun lesson for us as we learned a lot of things, what items are not waterproof, engineering, Earth Day integration and so much more.

 Class System Aboard the Ship

 Teaching students about the Titanic can also spur deep discussions about the class system at the time.
-It was very apparent that the wealthy passengers had a lot more amenities, more luxurious cabins, fine food, and overall were better attended too.
-On the other hand, steerage, or third class had cabins located near the steering equipment, only a few options for activities and socializing, and had to eat meals in shifts since the third class dining saloon could not accommodate all third-class passengers.
-To really have students see the disparity between the classes, have them create their own menus after researching what they might have ate on the ship.
+It was very apparent that the wealthy passengers had a lot more amenities, more luxurious cabins, fine food, and overall were better attended to.
+On the other hand, steerage, or third class had cabins located near the steering equipment, only a few options for activities and socializing, and had to eat meals in shifts since the third-class dining saloon could not accommodate all third-class passengers.
+To really have students see the disparity between the classes, have them create their own menus after researching what they might have eaten on the ship.

 Students will see that while first class had several courses and menus for each meal of the day, the third class menu had all meals for the day on one menu!
 To make these menus first print using sturdy paper such as cardstock.